tillaq/heart_disease_prediction_models/README.md

 - ROC–AUC: **0.98**

 **Observation:**
 SVM significantly outperformed Logistic Regression, suggesting the presence of non-linear relationships in the dataset.
-SVM (RBF) achieved higher accuracy and ROC–AUC than Logistic Regression on the test set.
-- Logistic regression remains more interpretable via coefficients, while SVM provided the best predictive performance in this baseline setup.
-- Both models showed strong recall, indicating good sensitivity to heart disease cases.

 ## What I Learned
 - Practical implementation of classification models using scikit-learn